 back to topGetting to the courthouse

-- Try to get to court at a different time than you think the abuser will arrive to avoid seeing him/her on the street or on line to enter the court.
+- Try to get to court at a different time than you think the abuser will arrive to avoid seeing him/her on the street or in line to enter the court.
 If the abuser is always late, try arriving early.
 If the abuser always arrives early, try arriving closer to your hearing time or come with a friend.
 Remember: make sure to leave plenty of time to get through the lines, metal detectors, etc., so that you get to the hearing on time.
 If you are late, the case may be called without you and dismissed.
 Finding a domestic violence advocate to go with you can really help with safety.
 Call the National Domestic Violence Hotline (1-800-799-SAFE) to find help near you.
-You can also find a list of domestic violence organizations in your area in our Where to Find Help section.
+You can also find a list of domestic violence organizations in your area in our State and Local Programs section.

 - See if your police department or sheriff's department will take you to the courthouse.
 Meet them somewhere other than the courthouse and then ask the officer to walk you inside.
 Have the officer wait with you until you find the bailiff or courthouse security and let them know your situation.
 Try to sit near the court officers or security guards if you can.